 - Ground transportation to volunteer, living, and safari sites

-- 3 days of safari and other tourism sites including an elephant sanctuary, giraffe learning center, local artisan markets, Nairobi National Park, and the Masai Mara
+- 3 days of safari and other tourism sites such as an elephant sanctuary, giraffe learning center, local artisan markets, Nairobi National Park, and the Masai Mara

-- Minimum of 3 different volunteer sites providing experiential learning in experiences such as orphanages, farms, schools, clinics, and rural village development
+- A variety of volunteer sites providing experiential learning in experiences such as orphanages, farms, schools, clinics, and rural village development

 - Travel Insurance

-- Transportation to and from Boston International Airport and Northwoods Ranch and Retreat
+- Transportation to and from Boston International Airport or JFK International Airport and Northwoods Ranch & Retreat

 Participants must check with guest country’s (Kenya) immigration laws to ensure they will be allowed into the country if a legal history is present.